nagyagnes/Bant_MLVA31_analyzer/README.md

- -s=Set a name or number for sample which is the name of the input.fasq file [Required] -p=Set the directory for supporting files [Default: Supporting_files] -d=Set the directory for scripts [Default: Script_directory] -o=Set the output directory which contains input sample.fastq file and will contain output directories for intermediate and result files [Default: Output_directory]
+ -s=Set a name or number for sample which is the name of the input.fasq file [Required] -p=Set the directory for supporting files [Default: Supporting_files] -d=Set the directory for scripts [Default: Script_directory] -o=Set the output directory which contains input sample.fastq file and will contain output directories for intermediate and result files [Required]
  -m=Determine the closest neighbour strain from global Bacillus anthracis database [Required, Y=yes, N=no] -i=Keep intermediate files and directories created during analysis [Required, Y=yes, N=no]
 ```